Key Takeaway

 1. Introduction

-2. Process Overview: Documenting PTSD for VA Claims
+2. Process Overview: Documenting PTSD Symptoms

 Step-by-Step Guide

-Effectively documenting PTSD involves several ongoing steps:
+Effectively documenting PTSD involves several ongoing clinical steps:

 - Consistent Symptom Tracking: